Waiting On a Placement Order

 A phone call later and HR had been informed, all I had to do was forward on my matching certificate with the date my bridging would start, of course, I didn’t know what date this would be at this point.
-I ended up getting slightly fucked over by work, I’ll tell you about this in a couple of blogs time.
+I ended up getting slightly fucked over by work, in that they closed my store while I was on leave!

 But We Thought We Were Adopting?

 The day of the foster parent meeting had arrived, we were all prepped and ready to meet then when Sally called us again.
 This time the news wasn’t overly welcomed, she told us that we would be ‘obtaining’ Pickle on a foster to adopt placement.
 Basically, with a foster to adopt placement, there is still a risk that the child could be taken away from you at any moment.
 The entire journey we told Sally we didn’t want to go down this route as it was risky.
 So in our minds, we didn’t have to even contemplate a foster to adopt placement.
 As Sally told us our hearts sank a little, she could tell we were concerned and continued to explain that as Pickle had a placement order the risk was minimised a bit, but a risk nonetheless.
 We had a brief conversation about it together, but decided we were past the point of return; we had our hearts set on Pickle.

 We hung up from Sally after discussing our nerves about meeting the foster parents and jumped in the car.
 We were due to meet them at a family centre at midday, right after having a quick chat with Pickles social worker.
 We arrived at the building early.
 We thought it would be a nice idea to buy the foster mother some flowers as clearly she was an amazing person.
 We sat in the centre waiting for the social workers arrival.